Cyclone Dovi (2022): Impacts

-Cyclone Dovi resulted in $80 million (2022 USD) in losses throughout Vanuatu, Norfolk Island, New Caledonia, and New Zealand.
+Dovi resulted in $84 million (2022 USD) in losses throughout Vanuatu, Norfolk Island, New Caledonia, and New Zealand.

 Vanuatu, Norfolk Island, and New Caledonia

 The Vanuatu Meteorology and Geohazards Department (VMGD) issued storm warnings for Dovi on 9 February.
 Schools in Shefa and Tafea provinces were closed and principals were ordered to secure equipment for the storm.
 Government buildings were closed around lunchtime on 9 February, as residents packed grocery stores for supplies.
 As Cyclone Dovi moved through Vanuatu, heavy rainfall was observed which resulted in major flash flooding.
 The Vanuatu Police Force evacuated several families from the Teouma Valley to shelters, after their homes were flooded.
 The Teouma River overflowed during the cyclone due to days of torrential rainfall.
 Residents in Port Vila, Efate, and other islands were affected by flooding, although exact figures on those affected and evacuated were unknown.
 The Erromango River overflowed and flooded areas about 196 ft from its banks.
 This flooding damage crops along the banks of the river and flooded part of the regional council building.
 A road project funded by the World Bank between Dillon's Bay and the Ipota Airport was affected by the cyclone.
 Lower atmospheric pressure increased sea levels in Tafea Province simultaneously with annual high tides.
 A mudslide occurred along the La Colle River, where bridges were destroyed near Port Vila International Airport.
 Flooding was observed in the city which entered some buildings.
 Over 400 people nationwide had to flee to shelters due to the cyclone.
 Following Dovi, authorities warned of potential outbreaks of foodborne and waterborne illnesses due to the storm, encouraging families to boil water and wash fruits and vegetables prior to consumption.